 Submit your work to LOGOS!
-Submissions for Volume 13 (Fall 2020) close on April 13 at 11:59 p.m.
+Submissions for Volume 17 (published in Fall 2024) close on March 18, 2024 at 11:59 p.m.
 Be sure to view our submission guidelines and instructions.

 LOGOS: A Journal of Undergraduate Research is dedicated to publishing outstanding work by undergraduates in every academic discipline.
 Led by our Faculty Advisory Board and Honors College student editors, LOGOS conforms to the highest standards of scholastic integrity in a blind peer-review process.